-An effect unit is just a box (or nowadays, a computer plugin) that alters the incoming signal somehow.
+An effect unit is just a box (or nowadays, a computer plugin) that changes the signal somehow.
 Sometimes an effect adds to the sound, subtracts from it, changes it entirely, or any combination of the three.

 Rack-mounts are far less common than the previous two.
-A rack mounted effect is usually top-of-the-line, big bucks, and usually used in a studio or on the road by big name acts.
-These effects sit up off the floor in an ATA case and are not foot-switchable unless you have an external controller.
+A rack mounted effect is often top-of-the-line, big bucks, and usually used in a studio or on the road by big name acts.
+These effects sit up off the floor in a big flight case and are not foot-switchable unless you have an external controller.

 Common ‘Ukulele Effects: